 This panel does not come with many adapters nor can you add them later.
 There is no cigarette lighter adapter capability or way to charge a laptop or device that does not have a USB cable.
 This means there are certain devices, such as camera battery chargers, that are not easily charged from this panel.
 This is a panel optimized for charging smart phones and tablets.

 Though this kit includes a proprietary battery, we do not recommend the battery.
 It is large, heavy, shaped awkwardly for transport (bulky), and performed poorly (by overheating and losing a charge much faster than expected).

-Anyway you look at it, the Mercury 10 is an amazing value.
-It is on the less expensive side of the traditional folding panels, and boasts great price-per-watt and price-per-ounce ratios.
+Any way you look at it, the Mercury 10 is an amazing value.
+It is on the less expensive side of the traditional folding panels and boasts great price-per-watt and price-per-ounce ratios.
 This earns it our Best Buy Award.

-If you mainly charge USB devices and want high performance first, with light weight a very close second, then this is the panel to get.
+If you mainly charge USB devices and want high performance first, with low weight a very close second, then this is the panel to get.
 Even if you are on a budget, this panel is hard to beat.
 The Instapark Mercury 10 is not new to our awards list.
 Previously a Best Buy winner, then an Editor's Choice winner, this panel continues to hold its own in the solar panel market.
 This year, it was edged out of the top slot by the Goal Zero Venture 30 Recharging Kit but still earns a Best Buy Award.